 - Chris Hemsworth, Natalie Portman, Tom Hiddleston, Stellan Skarsgård, Colm Feore, Ray Stevenson, Idris Elba, Kat Dennings, Rene Russo, Anthony Hopkins

 - Release Date

 Unless you’ve been under a rock since 2007, you’re aware that Marvel has been slowly building toward an ambitious movie crossover featuring characters and actors from Iron Man, The Incredible Hulk, and the upcoming Captain America: The First Avenger.
 In some ways, Thor feels more like an obligatory building block to that film than a standalone franchise.
 But then, this character, though present in Marvel Comics since 1962, has never been as popular as Spider-Man, the X-Men, or the Fantastic Four.
 With the inevitable success of Thor, that’s bound to change and create some mainstream awareness of Thor’s history in the comics, and the character’s certain potential for stand-alone sequels.
-Branagh, delivering more than anyone likely expected from a Thor comic adaptation, achieves a hugely entertaining success through his obvious understanding of both comic book and Norse mythologies and how to make them involving and relevant to modern audiences, rather than the campy and silly mess that could have resulted from such subject matter.
+Branagh delivers more than anyone likely expected from a Thor comic adaptation, achieving a hugely entertaining success through his obvious understanding of both comic book and Norse mythologies.
+He knows how to make them involving and relevant to modern audiences, rather than the campy and silly mess that could have resulted from such subject matter.